Title, Name, Abstract, Speaker Information

 Bio: Michael Halewood is a Senior Lecturer at the University of Essex.
 His latest book – Language and Process.
 Words, Whitehead and the World – is published by Edinburgh University Press in January 2020.

-From the shadows into the light – psychedelics and institutional powers
+From the shadows into the neon light – the psychedelic-psychiatric paradox

 Prof. Christine Hauskeller